epistemeepistemeepistemedoxadoxadoxa/ipynBook/README.md

 - Open a `.ipynb` file or create a new one:
   `File > New File > Jupyter Notebook`
 - You’re ready to start coding in cells!

+# Step 1: Open the Terminal in VS Code

+# Step 1: Open the Terminal in VS Code